alimono/Mobile-Weather-App/README.md

 ## PS

-One last thing, I was going to attempt this app in TypeScript, but in the Framework 7 setup it defaulted to JavaScript without the option to choose TypeScript, so I initially tried to manually install TypeScript and convert the project to JavaScript, but things got sticky pretty quick so I defaulted back to JavaScript, as TypeScript wasn't a strict requirement in the brief.
+One last thing, I was going to attempt this app in TypeScript, but in the Framework 7 setup it defaulted to JavaScript without the option to choose TypeScript, so I initially tried to manually install TypeScript and convert the project to TypeScript, but things got sticky pretty quick so I defaulted back to JavaScript, as TypeScript wasn't a strict requirement in the brief.